 - Egg Muffins are gluten-free!

-- To Store.
+- To Store in the Refrigerator.
 Let the muffins cool completely, then place them in an airtight container in the refrigerator for up to 3 days.
 You can store all of the muffins together in a single larger container or portion them into individual containers to take with you on the go.
-Plastic wrap and even plastic baggies work well for portability too.

 - To Freeze.
 Let the muffins cool completely, then individually wrap them in plastic wrap.
 Place them in a ziptop bag and freeze for up to 3 months.
 Let thaw overnight in the refrigerator or reheat directly from frozen.

-You can take the additional step of sautéing the vegetables in a skillet over medium heat before baking in the egg cups to remove any excess moisture from the veggies.
+- Reheat Like a Champ.
 If you experience wateriness when reheating leftover egg muffins, try wrapping them in a barely moistened paper towel before reheating in the microwave.

 Egg Muffins